 Pint-sized city cars have gone from novelty to road-royalty over the years.
-Once not taken seriously, featured in comedies like Only Fools and Horses and Mr. Bean, smaller cars, earlier known as animated ‘bubble’ cars, are now a practical and fuel-efficient alternative for drivers looking to downsize.
+Once not taken seriously, featured in comedies like Only Fools and Horses and Mr. Bean, ‘bubble’ cars, are now a practical and fuel-efficient alternative for drivers looking to downsize.

 Mr Bean’s lime green 1977 British Leyland Mini 1000

 When it comes to parallel parking - (which we can all admit can be pain!) - cars like the Citroen C3 and Mini are much easier than the likes of a Land Rover or large SUV, and smaller cars can twist in between the trollies of supermarket car parks pretty easily too!

 But where did this compact cars craze begin?

 ‘Bubble cars’ first blew onto the scene back into the 1950s.
 Back then, more people became car owners and larger, clunky automobiles and quadricycles, started clogging up the streets.

 Car manufacturers began looking to solve the problem of these twisted traffic-starters, working their magic on an urban ‘bubble’ car for towns, suburbs, country lanes and villages.

 The solution?
 Minicars and microcars, and their comical, poxy look WAS comedy gold.
 These characterful wheelie boxes were just what post-war Britain needed - they were cheap, affordable and so jam-packed with whimsy that there wasn’t any space for much else!
 Now, the nation are no longer laughing, with popular subcompact cars like the BMW i3 being some of the best value SUVs you can buy.